RESTEDClient/RESTED/README.md

 ![RESTED](https://github.com/esphen/RESTED/raw/master/images/rested-logo-full.png)

-A REST client for the rest of us
+A REST client for the rest of us.

 _Note: This extension is currently in the Mozilla review process and is not on the AMO yet._